-Sanding is done and I head back inside to get the finish work started.
-Since I planned to keep the top wood, I chose to use a soft Satin finish by Dixie Belle.
+Sanding is complete and I go back inside to get the finish work started.
+Since I planned to keep the top wood, I chose to use a soft finish.
 Super easy to apply with my Palm Pro paint brush.

 The top gets two coats with time to cure in between.
 Then, I begin on the cabinet.
-Since I needed to paint, I also needed to stain that raw veneer to get it to blend with the rest.
+Since I need to paint, I also need to stain that raw veneer to get it to blend with the rest.

 I begin with the darker shade and work my way up to light, blending as I go.
-It’s a quick process that needs to be done in two coats.
+It’s a quick process that is done in two coats.

 Once the frames of the antique dresser cabinet were done, I moved on to the drawer fronts.
 The same technique is applied and creating the depth I’m after.

 The mirror and the harp got the same Spanish Moss color as the main color of the cabinet.
 I can’t say enough good about this little Square Brush.
 I don’t like to use tape when I paint, and this one makes my job easier.